Jbrog31/gutenberg-topics/README.md

 - Non-negative Matrix Factorization
 - UMAP dimensionality reduction for visualization
 - Evaluation with confusion matrices and standard classification metrics

-All code is modular and designed for extension, including the incorporation of additional texts, preprocessing steps, or modeling techniques.

 ***Future Extensions***